Welcome to OpenGL

 As everything is freely available online, getting the physical copy supports me as an author; and let's not forget that certain charm of printed paper.
 The book is available for sale on Amazon US, Amazon UK, Barnes & Noble, and many other (online) retailers.
 Note that at some retailers the book is ridiculously overpriced; make sure it matches roughly $60 US dollars, or wait a bit untill the prices balance themselves out.

-Learn OpenGL - online print edition - PDF
+Learn OpenGL - online print edition - Free PDF

 I've revised the source files for the physical print edition and cleaned them up to be available for online reading as well, for those that prefer its content in a singular PDF format.
 Use this format if you'd like to read during travel, write notes, or print it out yourself.
 In similar style to the website, this version is, and will always be, freely available.